-In accordance with the Transparency and Accountability Act, please find enclosed a transitional Business Plan for the Private Training Corporation.
-This plan covers the one year period from January 1, 2007 to December 31, 2007.
+In accordance with the Transparency and Accountability Act, please find enclosed the 2008-10 Business Plan for the Private Training Corporation.
+This plan covers the three year period from January 1, 2008 to December 31, 2010.

-The Private Training Corporation has reviewed and considered the strategic directions communicated by government on December 8, 2005 during the preparation of this plan, and determined that all are being addressed by other entities.
-This business plan sets fourth the Private Training Corporation's goals and objectives for 2007 in accordance with its mandate.
+The Private Training Corporation has reviewed the departmental strategic directions and determined that all are being addressed by other entities.
+This business plan sets fourth the Private Training Corporation's goals and objectives for 2008-10 in accordance with its mandate.